aeon0/d4lf/README.md

 but TTS is used for everything text-related.
 This results in a small improvement in performance and a major improvement in accuracy.
 Or a full mode where only TTS is used.

+**IT IS NOT POSSIBLE TO DETECT GREATER AFFIXES USING TTS!!!
+YOU NEED TO SPECIFY THEM USING THEIR VALUES!**

-**The following is currently supported using use_tts=mixed:**
+**The following is currently supported using any form of tts:**

 - Full item detection for all wearable items, e.g. armor, weapons, and accessories.
 Both in `vision_mode` and `loot_filter`.
 - Basic item detection for all? other items, e.g. only type + rarity

-**The following is currently supported using use_tts=mixed:**

-- Full item detection for all wearable items, e.g. armor, weapons, and accessories.
-Only in `loot_filter`.
-- For everything else, mixed mode is used

-We might also discontinue the pure image processing mode in the future, as TTS is easier to maintain.
+We might also discontinue the pure image processing mode and even mixed mode in the future, as TTS is easier to maintain.

 ### Configs